hannahlowens/voluModel/README.md

 ## Summary

-This package is designed to model species distributions in three dimensions.
-This is useful in an aquatic context when the organisms one wishes to model can be found across a wide range of depths in the water column.
+This package is designed to facilitate modeling species' ecological niches and geographic distributions based on occurrences and environments that have a vertical as well as horizontal component, and projecting models into three-dimensional geographic space.
+Working in three dimensions is useful in an aquatic context when the organisms one wishes to model can be found across a wide range of depths in the water column.

 Please cite `voluModel`.
 Run the following to get the appropriate citation for the version you’re using: